 Volubilis: The Best Preserved Roman Ruins in Morocco

-The Roman ruins of Volubilis are a striking sight, set in the ledge of a high plateau, some 33 kilometres north of Meknes.
+The Roman ruins of Volubilis are a striking sight, set in the ledge of a high plateau, some 33 kilometers north of Meknes.
 It is by far the most important Roman settlement in Morocco and the best preserved, having been declared a UNESCO World Heritage site in 1997.
 The scope of the ruins may well be familiar to you: it is the setting of Martin Scorsese’s The Last Temptation of Christ.

 Tablets found on the site indicate that it was first settled in by Carthaginian traders in the 3rd Century BC.
 The Romans annexed Volubilis to the Empire around 45AD, when Emperor Claudius officially annexed North African Mauritania.